Builderb0y/BigGlobe/scripting docs/files/data/modid/bigglobe_noise_sources/Grids.md

 	* `amplitude` - a multiplier for the value.
 The value is always in the range 0 to amplitude.
 * "linear_resample", "smooth_resample", "smoother_resample", or "cubic_resample"
 	* `source` - another grid with the same number of dimensions as this one.

+		It is recommended (but not required) to use one of the following grid types for the source, because other grid types not on this list may be slower to sample.
+		* white_noise
+		* binary
+		* gaussian
 	* `scaleX/Y/Z` - distance between sample points.

 	These types will sample `source` every `scaleX/Y/Z` blocks, and interpolate between these numbers for all blocks that do not lie on a lattice point.
 The difference between them is the curve used for interpolation.